zhaoyutong43210/YIGdata/README.md

-# The data measurement and analysis project for YIGSphere.com
+# The data measurement and analysis project for Spintronics

+**this for user from YIGSphere.com and researchers in spintronics that involved with YIG spheres**

 The open sourced codes includs the data measurement.